langroid/langroid/docs/tutorials/local-llm-setup.md

 When a script supports it, you can also pass in the model name via `-m ollama/dolphin-mixtral-gguf`

+## "Local" LLMs hosted on Groq
+In this scenario, an open-source LLM (e.g. `llama3-8b-8192`) is hosted on a Groq server which provides an OpenAI-compatible API.
+Using this with langroid is exactly analogous to the Ollama scenario above: you can set the `chat_model` in the `OpenAIGPTConfig` to `groq/<model_name>`, e.g. `groq/llama3-8b-8192`.

 ## Other non-Ollama LLMs supported by LiteLLM

 For other scenarios of running local/remote LLMs, it is possible that the `LiteLLM` library